- Home

 (b) that high school courses taken through the Statewide Online Education Program did not replace Middle School courses.

-(c) complying with requirements applicable to an authorized online course provider described in this Rule R277-726, including the requirement to maintain a course completion rate of at least 80%.
+(b) complying with requirements applicable to an authorized online course provider described in this Rule R277-726, including the requirement to maintain a course completion rate of at least 80% based on the provider's year-end UTREx submission;

 (30) If an authorized online course provider fails to correct a violation identified under Subsection (29) within the time provided, the Superintendent may remove the provider from participation in the program.

-(1)(a) If a student wishes to receive services under Section 504 of the Rehabilitation Act of 1973, the student shall make a request with either the student's primary school of enrollment or a provider.
+(2)(a) If a student without an existing Section 504 plan wishes to receive services under Section 504 of the Rehabilitation Act of 1973, the student shall make a request with either the student's primary school or a provider.

-(b) Responsibility for ensuring a request is evaluated in accordance with federal law, Utah Code, and Board Rule resides with a primary school of enrollment.
+(b) Responsibility for ensuring a request is evaluated in accordance with federal law, Utah Code, and Board Rule resides with the student's primary school.

-(c) If a student's request for services is initially directed to a provider, the provider shall immediately contact the 504 coordinator of the student's primary school of enrollment.
+(c) If a student's request for services is initially directed to a provider, the provider shall immediately contact the 504 coordinator of the student's primary school.

-(d) Under the direction of the primary school of enrollment where feasible, the student's primary school of enrollment and the provider shall jointly evaluate a student's request under Subsection (1)(a) and determine if the student is eligible for related aids, accommodations, and services under Section 504.
+(d) Under the direction of the primary school, the student's primary school and the provider shall jointly evaluate a student's request under Subsection (1)(a) and determine if the student is eligible for related aids, accommodations, and services under Section 504.

 (e) The provider shall implement the Section 504 plan in accordance with Subsection (1)(d).

-(3) If a student with an existing Section 504 plan for related aids, accommodations, or services newly enrolls in online courses or requests amendments related to an existing plan for related aids, accommodations, and services:
+(3) If a student with an existing Section 504 plan for related aids, accommodations, or services requests amendments related to an existing plan for related aids, accommodations, and services:

-(a) the primary school of enrollment and the provider shall jointly prepare a Section 504 plan in accordance with Subsection (4); and
+(a) the primary school and the provider shall jointly amend the Section 504 plan in accordance with Subsection (4); and

 (b) the provider shall implement the Section 504 plan and provide related aids, accommodations, and services to the student in accordance with the student's Section 504 plan.

-(4) To prepare or amend a 504 plan for related aids, accommodations, and services under Section 504 of the Rehabilitation Act of 1973, the committee evaluating the student shall:
+(4) To prepare or amend a 504 plan for related aids, accommodations, and services, the committee evaluating the student shall:

-(a) be drawn jointly from the student's primary school of enrollment and the provider; and
+(a) be drawn jointly from the student's primary school and the provider; and

 (b) include persons knowledgeable about the student, the meaning of the evaluation data, and placement options available in a virtual environment.

-(5) If a home or private school student requests services under Section 504 of the Rehabilitation Act of 1973, a provider may determine student eligibility, prepare a 504 plan for the home or private school student's online program, and provide related aids, accommodations, and services.
+(6) If a home school student requests services under Section 504, a provider may determine student eligibility, prepare a 504 plan, and provide related aids, accommodations, and services.

 (a) the student's primary LEA of enrollment shall:

-(i) forward a copy of an existing IEP or relevant sections to a provider;
+(i) forward a copy of an existing IEP or relevant sections to a provider within three school days of receiving a notice of enrollment;

-(ii) working with a provider LEA representative, review and determine implementation of an IEP for the student within a timeline consistent with IDEA requirements;
+(ii) working with a provider, review and determine implementation of the IEP for the student within a timeline consistent with IDEA requirements;

-(iii) working with a provider LEA representative, review and revise, as the IEP determines appropriate an existing IEP with necessary accommodations and services, considering the courses selected by the student;
+(iii) working with a provider revise the IEP with accommodations and services, appropriate for the courses selected by the student;

-(v) continue to claim the student in the primary LEA of enrollment's membership; and
+(vi) continue to claim the student in the primary LEA's membership; and

-(b) the provider shall provide special education services and accommodations to the student in accordance with the student's IEP.
+(b) the provider shall provide special education services and accommodations as required for the student to access the curriculum in accordance with the student's IEP.

-(7) If a home or private school student requests an evaluation for eligibility to receive special education services:
+(8) If a home school student requests an evaluation for eligibility to receive special education services:

-(a) the home or private school student's resident school shall:
+(a) the home school student's LEA of residence shall:

 (i) evaluate the student's eligibility for services under the IDEA;

-(ii) if eligible, the student may enroll in the LEA that will prepare an IEP for the student, with input from the provider LEA, in accordance with the timelines required by the IDEA;
+(ii) if eligible, consider enrolling the student in the primary LEA, which will prepare an IEP for the student, with input from the provider, in accordance with the timelines required by the IDEA;

-(b) the provider shall provide special education services and accommodations to the student in accordance with the student's IEP described in Subsection (7)(a)(i) including in cases where the provider utilizes a third party provider for delivery of educational or other services.
+(b) the provider shall provide special education services and accommodations to the student in accordance with the student's IEP described in Subsection (a)(i).

 (9)(a) A provider shall administer a home language survey upon initial student registration.

-(b) If a provider suspects that a student qualifies for alternative language services or other Title III services, a provider shall contact the Title III Coordinator at the student's primary LEA or primary school of enrollment.
+(b) If a provider suspects that a student qualifies for alternative language services or other Title III services, the provider shall contact the Title III Coordinator at the student's primary LEA or primary school.

-(10) For a student needing alternative language services, who is multilingual, an immigrant, or a refugee:
+(10) For a student needing alternative language services, who does not have an individual learning plan:

-(a) the provider and the primary LEA or primary school of enrollment shall develop an individual learning plan in cooperation with persons knowledgeable about the student, the meaning of the evaluation data, and the placement options available for the student in a virtual environment, which outline a student's current level of ability, and identifies specific goals for future attainment, progress, and exit criteria ;
+(b) the provider and the primary LEA or primary school shall develop an individual learning plan in cooperation with persons knowledgeable about the student, the meaning of the evaluation data, and the placement options available for the student in a virtual environment, which outlines a student's current level of ability, and identifies specific goals for future attainment, progress, and exit criteria; and

-(c) the primary LEA or primary school of enrollment shall administer a language instruction Educational Program in which a student learning English is placed for developing and attaining English proficiency, while meeting state standards.
+(c) the primary LEA or primary school shall administer a language instruction Educational Program in which a student learning English is placed for developing and attaining English proficiency.

 R277-726-9.
 Limited Appropriations for Special Populations.